Nurse Residency Program

-The Nurse Residency program is a one-year program designed to facilitate the transition of the newly graduated nurse or registered nurse with less than one year acute care experience into the work setting.
-Program highlights include (time commitment will vary according to unit specialty):
+Intermountain Healthcare’s Nurse Residency program is a one-year program designed to facilitate and support the transition of the newly graduated nurse or registered nurse with less than one-year acute care experience into the work setting.
+Program Highlights include:

 - Hands-on learning